brunodrugowick/spring-data-rest-example/README.md

-Example application to serve as a boilerplate and learning purposes.
-In fact I used to write a blog post for asolute beginners.
+Example application to serve as a boilerplate and learning purposes for Spring Data REST.